Special Examination Reports – 2015 and 2020

-All of the audit work in this report was conducted in accordance with the standards for assurance engagements set out by the Chartered Professional Accountants of Canada (CPA) in the CPA Canada Handbook—Assurance.
+The audit work leading to the Special Examination reports is conducted in accordance with the standards for assurance engagements set out by the Chartered Professional Accountants of Canada (CPA) in the CPA Canada Handbook—Assurance.

 - Do the SOPF’s systems and practices provide reasonable assurance that assets are safeguarded and controlled,